-It is an important condition to move on in life without your child being hindered by dyslexia.
+It is important that your child can move on in life without being hindered by dyslexia.

 Because dyslexia will not disappear.

-On the other hand, it always possible to be better at reading and spelling with the right professional and parental support.
-But your child might have to go a different way than his or her peers without dyslexia.
+On the other hand, it’s always possible to be better at reading and spelling with the right professional and parental support.
+But your child might have to go a different way than his or her peers without dyslexia will journey.
 Each to their own.

-It becomes easier to figure out when your children’s thoughts and emotions are not an obstacle to your child’s learning or opportunities to show what they are passionate about and good at.
+Finding what helps becomes easier to figure out when your child’s thoughts and emotions are not an obstacle to their learning or opportunity to show what they are passionate about and good at.

-You can talk with your child about that many both unknown dyslexic people (maybe someone in the family or among your friends) and famous dyslexic people show that their dyslexia does not hinder them in getting what they want.
-They have found their own ways to get around the letters by using other strengths.
+You can talk with your child about how many dyslexic people in the family or among your friends, and even some famous people, have shown that their dyslexia does not hinder them from getting what they want.
+They have found their own ways to get around letters by using other strengths.

-With the accept of dyslexia, the right professional and parental support as well as software and assistive technology at hand, it is possible for your child to get both an education and job, just like their peers.
+With the acceptance of their dyslexia, the right professional and parental support, and the software and assistive technology that’s at hand, it is possible for your child to get both an education and a job, just like their peers.